Complexity of Constructing Minimal Faithful Permutation Representations for Fitting-free Groups: Lifting of Automorphisms

-\subsection{Lifting Automorphisms of $\POmegaPlus(2d,3)$ to Automorphisms of $\Omega^+(2d,3)$}
+\subsection{Lifting Automorphisms of $\POmegaPlus(2d,q)$ to Automorphisms of $\Omega^+(2d,q)$}

-In this section, we extend the work of \cite[Section~7]{DasThakkarMPD} to show that we can lift an automorphism of of $\POmegaPlus(2d, 3)$ to an automorphism of $\Omega^{+}(2d,3)$, in polynomial-time for the setting of quotients and in $\textsf{NC}$ for the permutation groups.
+In this section, we extend the work of \cite[Section~7]{DasThakkarMPD} to show that we can lift an automorphism of of $\POmegaPlus(2d, q)$ to an automorphism of $\Omega^{+}(2d,q)$, in $\textsf{NC}$.
 Throughout this section, we will fix $n$ and consider quotients of permutation groups of $\text{Sym}(n)$.
-Note that $|\Omega^{+}(2d, q)| \leq q^{O(d^3)}$.
-So by a similar argument as in Observation~\ref{obs:PSLd} (see also \cite{KantorSeress}), we have that $d \in O(\sqrt{n \log(n)})$.
-In particular, we may assume that $d$ is given in unary.
-We will restrict attention to the case $q = 3$.
+Additionally, throughout this section, we will assume that $q \geq 3$.
+We begin with the following observation.